We Are Grassroots American Patriots

 In 1964, Ronald Reagan issued a clarion call for Liberty in his most famous speech, “A Time for Choosing.”
 He echoed the commands of Captain John Parker at Lexington Green in 1775: “There is a point beyond which they must not advance.”
 Reagan concluded, “You and I have a rendezvous with destiny.
 We’ll preserve for our children this, the last best hope of man on earth, or we’ll sentence them to take the last step into a thousand years of darkness.”

-Now, on the eve of Patriots' Day 2011, and nearly five decades later, and much closer to the decline that Reagan predicted, we must choose between prosperity and poverty, between Liberty and tyranny.
+Now, on the eve of the next Patriots’ Day, more than five decades after Reagan predicted that decline, we must choose between prosperity and poverty, between Liberty and tyranny.

 Which will it be?